Why HTTPS Errors Happen After Installation

 After making any changes to your SSL configuration, test the result thoroughly before considering the job done.
 Check all major pages of your site, including those with forms, media, and third-party integrations.

 Test from multiple locations and browsers if possible.
 Some issues appear only in specific client configurations or older browser versions.
+What works in Chrome on a modern laptop may still fail in Safari on an older device.

 Keep a record of what you changed and why.
 This makes it easier to troubleshoot future issues or roll back changes if something breaks.
+Documenting your SSL configuration is particularly useful when you need to renew certificates or make server changes months or years later.